 Jack Conger was born on September 26, 1994.
 Conger grew up in Rockville, Maryland swimming for the Rockville-Montgomery Swim Club under head coach Sue Chen.
 In his later years, Conger attended Our Lady of Good-Counsel High School in the DC area and represented his school in high school swimming.
-During his high school swimming career, Conger broke the National High School Record in the 500-yard freestyle by three seconds, the oldest High School Record (30 years old!).
+During his high school swimming career, Conger broke the National High School Record in the 500-yard freestyle by three seconds, the oldest High School Record in the books (30 years old).
 Conger is also the National Independent High School Record Holder in the 100-yard freestyle with a time of 42.81.
 Some other impressive times for Conger coming out of high school are his 46.15 100-yard butterfly, his 45.32 100-yard backstroke, his 1:38.75 200-yard backstroke, his 1:34.16 200-yard freestyle, and his 19.85 50-yard freestyle.

 University of Texas

 In just his freshman season at Texas Conger finished as a five-time All-American.
 He placed fifth in the 500 freestyle, sixth in the 100 butterfly and eighth in the 200 backstroke in addition to his two top-eight performances as a member of the 200 medley relay and the 800 freestyle relay.

 Texas Alum and Olympic swim star Aaron Piersol is a big inspiration to Conger.
 And after hitting a mental wall his freshman year, it was a conversation with Piersol that changed Conger’s mentality about the sport.